 ❌ Expiry date is off: time to throw it out.
 Make sure you dispose with the least impact on the environment.

 ➡️ Protect your hair colour.
 Use professional colour protecting shampoo and conditioner, at all times.
 This will not only save you money in the long run but will also keep coloured and/or bleached nourished and in top condition. – Bea, ladies’ and gents’ hairdresser, hair colourist

 ➡️ Make retinol part of your facial routine if you’re in your late 20s, early 30s, when those fine lines have just started to appear.
 Retinol is a derivative of vitamin A, and it helps to lessen the appearance of fine lines and wrinkles, reduces hyper pigmentation, speeds up the skin cell regeneration cycle. – Edith, beauty therapist

 ➡️ Play with your look.
 Try a new hairstyle, a different colour, another lipstick.
 This is the best time of the year to change a little, to experiment, and to renew. – Thomas, ladies’ and gents’ hairdresser

 ➡️ A deeply nourishing hair treatment mask can make a big difference in the shine and strength of your hair.
 And it’s particularly important if you have dry, damaged, frizzy or very long hair.
 I highly recommend asking for it when you see your hairdresser, but this year, invest in a good quality home-use product and make it part of your weekly – fortnightly haircare routine. – Gioana, ladies’ and gents’ hairdresser

-The Figaro London team really hope you’ll find this list useful.
+The Figaro London team really hopes you’ll find these New Year resolutions useful.

 We are wishing you a happy new year, a happy new decade, and a happy right now.